GlitchCog/ChatGameFontificator/README.md

   -You're not really connected, or you're expecting to see messages that were posted before you connected.
 Just connect to the channel and wait, and future messages will be posted.

+  -You're not really connected to the correct channel.
+Make sure what you have in the channel input field is just the username of the Twitch channel you're trying to connect to.
+If you have anything but just the channel name, or if there is a typo in it, you'll be "connected" to something that's not really the channel you're trying to connect to.

   -The text and the background (or chroma color) are the same.
 Change the colors to something else.

   -The font is too large or too spaced out, or the border is too big, given the chat window size, to have room for even a single character.
 Try reducing the sizes, or making the border offset negative.